 They are not suitable for short-term savings goals.
 They can expose you to surrender charges and tax consequences if you withdraw them too early.

-Fixed index annuities can be a good choice for risk-averse savers.
-With little to no risk of principal loss, a guaranteed interest rate and the option of a guaranteed lifetime income—fixed index annuities can offer savers a low-risk product.
+FIA can be a good choice for risk-averse savers.
+With little to no risk of principal loss, a guaranteed interest rate and the option of a guaranteed lifetime income—they can offer savers a low-risk product.
 But for risk takers, they may not be satisfying.
 Those with a higher risk tolerance may want to limit just a small portion of their portfolio to the guarantees offered by the annuity.